By Brant Wilkerson-New

 November 7, 2024

-Declarative knowledge is the foundation of information.
-Imagine standing in front of the Eiffel Tower.
-You know it’s in Paris, that it was built in 1889, and that it stands 324 meters tall.
 But how do you know these facts?
-Although you can’t build the Eiffel Tower yourself, you know the facts behind its construction.
-You have declarative and factual knowledge about it.
+Although you can’t build the Eiffel Tower yourself, you know several different details behind its construction; you have declarative and factual knowledge about it.

-From the moment we wake up to the second we fall asleep, we live in a world packed with knowledge of facts.
+From the moment we wake up to the second we fall asleep, we live in a reality packed with knowledge of facts.
 We recognize faces, recall historical events, and understand scientific principles and conditions.
-This incredible ability to store and retrieve information is the bedrock of our understanding of the world.
-It’s what helps us engage in meaningful conversations, make informed decisions, and continuously expand our horizons.
+This incredible ability to store and retrieve information is the bedrock of our understanding of reality; it’s what helps us engage in meaningful conversations, the basis of thinking through informed decisions, and continuously expanding our horizons.

-In our example, the information about the Eiffel Tower — its location, construction date, and height — represents a specific type of factual knowledge that cognitive scientists and educators have long been fascinated by.
-This is declarative knowledge, a concept that shapes how we learn, remember, and interact with the world around us.
+In our example, the facts about the Eiffel Tower — its location, construction date, and height — represents a specific type of factual knowledge that cognitive scientists and educators have long been fascinated by.
+This is declarative knowledge, an essential concept that shapes how we learn, remember, and interact with the world around us.

 So, how does declarative knowledge benefit us?